IanCWells/CodeBlog/SemanticSearch.md

 ### Design of Semantic Algorithm

 1. **Use an embedding model** (pretrained language model) to store a semantic vector for each application title that FUTEK has on their website.
+We are using all-MiniLM-L6-v2 from Sentence Transformers, a lightweight and free to download model.
 2. **During the application run**, have a user input text and embed this as a query vector.
 3. **Looping through all application vectors** (O(N) time complexity), perform a cosine similarity between query and application vectors, store the comparisons as scores.
    - **Cosine similarity – Wikipedia**, in our case, is the dot product of two embeddings, under the assumption each vector is normalized (unit length has a magnitude of 1).